codepath/android_guides/Migrating-to-the-AppCompat-Library.md

 #### Menu XML Changes

 For your menu/ layout files, add an `app:` namespace .
 For menu items, the `showAsAction` must be from the `app` namespace instead of `android` namespace.
-It is considered a custom attribute of the support library and not supported in the main Android framework.
+It is considered a custom attribute of the support library and will no otherwise be processed correctly without making this change.

 ```xml
 -<menu xmlns:android="http://schemas.android.com/apk/res/android">